MercerK/SuperGoatLandWiki/docs/servers/goatMagic.md

 # Magical Goat Horn

-This item does nothing by itself, however, it is used as an ingredient for other items.
+This item does nothing by itself, however, it can be used to open up a portal.

-* **Note**: This item doesn't do much at the moment due to a last minute change, however, it will be used for something interesting specifically for 1.19.

 ## Crafting

 <img src="/assets/items/magical-goat-horn-crafting.png" />

-You'll need 8 essences (not emeralds) with one goat horn.
+You'll need 8 essences with one goat horn.
 Surround the goat horn with the essence and you'll get a magical goat horn.

+## Uses

+You know the Ancient City that was released in 1.19 and there is a structure that looks like a portal.
+This item may just open up a portal.

 # Essence